 MAGS Excellence in Teaching Award—MAGS annually solicits for the Excellence in Teaching Award in recognition of graduate students who exemplify excellence in the teaching/learning mission of the member universities.
 Michigan Tech may nominate two students; one each at the master's and doctoral level.

-The National Science Foundation Graduate Research Fellowship Program recognizes and supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based Master's and doctoral degrees at accredited United States institutions.
+National Science Foundation Graduate Research Fellowship—The program recognizes and supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based Master's and doctoral degrees at accredited United States institutions.
 Michigan Tech is allowed to nominate one candidate each academic year.

 Portage Health Foundation Graduate Assistantships—Assistantships are available through the generosity of the Portage Health Foundation.
 They are intended to recognize outstanding PhD talent in health-oriented research areas.
 Applicants should be a catalyst for promoting and improving the overall health of Houghton, Keweenaw, Baraga, and Ontonagon communities.